Anti-Christian sentiment: Antiquity

+Middle Ages

+On the subject of historical anti-Christian sentiments of early Muslims, professor Sidney H. Griffith explains that "The cross and the icons publicly declared those very points of Christian faith which the Quran, in the Muslim view, explicitly denied: that Christ was the Son of God and that he died on the cross."
+For that reason, "the Christian practice of venerating the cross and the icons of Christ and the saints often aroused the disdain of Muslims".
+Because of that, there was an ongoing "campaign to erase the public symbols of Christianity [in formerly Christian lands such as Egypt and Syria], especially the previously ubiquitous sign of the cross.
+There are archaeological evidences of the destruction and defacement of Christian images [and crosses] in the early Islamic period due to the conflict with Muslims they aroused."

+The prominent Andalusian jurist Ibn Rushd decreed that "golden crosses must be broken up before being distributed" (as plunder).
+"As for their sacred books [Bibles], one must make them disappear", he added.
+(He later clarified that unless all words can be erased from every page in order to resell the blank book, all Christian scripture must be burned.)
+An anti-Christian treatise published in Al-Andalus was titled "Hammers [for breaking] crosses."

+The Persian poet Mu'izzi urged the grandson of Alp Arslan to root out and wipe out all Christians in the world in an act of genocide:

+Marco Polo, who journeyed throughout the East in the 13th century and made an observation of the people of Arabia, stated that "The inhabitants are all Saracens [Muslims], and utterly detest the Christians." and "indeed, it is a fact that all the Saracens in the world are agreed in wishing ill to all the Christians in the world".

 Early modern period

-At the time of the Reformation, Anti Christian sentiment grew with the rise of atheism.
-During the Reign of Terror, a period of the French revolution, radical revolutionaries and their supporters desired a cultural revolution that would rid the French state of all Christian influence.
+At the time of the Reformation, anti-Christian sentiment grew with the rise of atheism.
+During the Reign of Terror, a period of the French Revolution, radical revolutionaries and their supporters desired a cultural revolution that would rid the French state of all Christian influence.
 In 1789, church lands were expropriated and priests killed or forced to leave France.
 Later in 1792, "refractory priests" were targeted and replaced with their secular counterpart from the Jacobin club.
-Anti-Christian sentiments increased during 1793 and a campaign of dechristianization occurred, and new forms of moral religion emerged, including the deistic Cult of the Supreme Being and the atheistic Cult of Reason.
+Anti-Christian sentiment increased during 1793 and a campaign of dechristianization occurred, and new forms of moral religion emerged, including the deistic Cult of the Supreme Being and the atheistic Cult of Reason.
 The drownings at Nantes targeted many Catholic priests and nuns.
 The first drownings happened on the night of 16 November 1793.
 The victims were 160 arrested Catholic priests that were labeled "refractory clergy" by the National Convention.